What Are Fleas?

 Less dangerous but incredibly irritating, fleas bite both humans and our pets, leaving us itching for days on end.
 Many people are allergic to their saliva, causing bites to become even more itchy and uncomfortable.
 Those that are very allergic may develop allergic dermatitis.
 Bites can also become infected due to excessive itching.

 There are many reasons why fleas become a problem on properties.
 Whether you own pets or not, fleas have the potential to invade your yard or home.

-Any park, campground, athletic field, yard or other outdoor area has the potential to become infested with fleas.
-These are common places where both wild animals and pets come and go on a regular basis.
+Any park, campground, athletic field, yard, or other outdoor area has the potential to become infested with fleas.
+These are common places where both wild animals and pets come and go regularly.
 Fleas that have found their way onto your clothing or the backs of your pets will find their way into your home.

 Fleas also hitchhike their way into homes or businesses inside of things like used furniture or rugs.
 They may move inside homes on the backs of rodents and other wild animals that have moved inside to nest.

 If you own pets, fleas will spend most of their time on their backs.
 After mating, their eggs will drop off their host and onto your furniture, rugs, or bedding.
 Fleas introduced onto your property by wild animals live in areas of shade and damp soil.
 They are commonly found in tall grass or under shrubs, leaf piles, and decks.

 How Do I Get Rid Of Fleas?

 Get rid of fleas from your Ohio home or business by trusting the experts at 1st Response Pest Management.
 We are a locally-owned and family-operated company.
 Our goal is to provide all our customers with peace of mind and pest-free homes.
 Learn more about protecting your Greater Columbus or Central Ohio area home or business from fleas and other pests with the help of 1st Response Pest Management.
 To find out about our eco-friendly approach to pest management, call today, and speak with one of our helpful professionals!